jackdingman/Dingman_Lab4OOP-Strategy/README.md

-Patterns that I chose to implement: Observer and xxx
+Patterns that I chose to implement: Observer and Decorator Patterns

 The first pattern that I chose to implement was the observer pattern.
 The purpose of the pattern is to enable a one-to-many relationship between objects.
 When the state of one object changes,